The average price paid for motor insurance has recorded its first quarterly fall in two years, according to insurers.

 Despite the drop, average costs during the first quarter of 2018 were the highest that the Association of British Insurers (ABI) has ever seen at this time of year.

-The ABI’s latest Motor Insurance Premium Tracker found if a person does not compare car insurance then the average price paid for private comprehensive motor insurance was £478, down £13 on the final quarter of 2017, as well as being the first quarterly fall in premiums in two years.
+The ABI’s latest Motor Insurance Premium Tracker found if a person does not compare car insurance then the average price paid for private comprehensive motor insurance would become £478, down £13 on the final quarter of 2017, as well as being the first quarterly fall in premiums in two years.
 Car shipping service is no exception.

 The index, which started in 2012, measures prices consumers pay for their motor insurance, rather than quotes.